Ingest and Retrieve Data on Managed Weaviateprivate

 Step 1: Create a Collection

 A collection is the top-level container for your objects, the rough equivalent of a table.
 The example below creates an Article collection with title, body, author, and tags.
-The vectorizer is set to text2vec-openai and pointed at DigitalOcean Serverless Inference, so Weaviate embeds properties on insert and queries on read.
+The vectorizer is set to text2vec-openai and pointed at DigitalOcean Serverless Inference, so Weaviate embeds properties on insert and at search time.
 The index uses the cluster’s default RQ8 compression.

 curl -X POST "https://$WEAVIATE_URL/v1/schema" \